Kampfhoernchen/Payday2-Retexture-Pack/README.md

 __Bugs and suggestions for improvement__
 --
-Feel free to send us you ideas or advices for changes.
+Feel free to send us you ideas or advices for changes (or textures/ mods you want to see in this pack).
 You also can send us requests for modifications you would like.
 We will tell you if it´s possible and will implement it as soon as possible.
 If you find any bugs or have any problems feel free to contact us.